porres/pd-cyclone/README_0.3-beta-1.txt

 About Cyclone:
 ——————————————

 Cyclone expands Pd Vanilla with objects cloned from Max/MSP.
-For users of both Max/MSP and Pd, It provides some level of compatibility between the two environments, helping in the development of cross-platform patches.
+For users of both Max/MSP and Pd, it provides some level of compatibility between the two environments, helping in the development of cross-platform patches.

 ———————————————————————————————————————————————————————————————————————————